rossdahlke/rossdahlke/README.md

 I'm Ross, a PhD Student at Stanford and recovering data scientist from the digital marketing industry.

-As a researchers in the Stanford Social Media Lab, I apply data science and computational techniques to better understand the connections between our online lives and offline behaviors.
+As a researcher in the Stanford Social Media Lab, I apply data science and computational techniques to better understand the connections between our online lives and offline behaviors.

 🔭 I’m currently working on:
 - "[Identifying the Motivations of Political Donors with Social Media Data](https://github.com/rossdahlke/political_donor_motivations)"